AMDphreak/AMDphreak/README.md

 - ⚡ Fun fact: ...
 -->

-I fork on the first date and commit to `main`.
+Hey, babe, I fork on the first date and commit to `main`.

 Rules for programmers:
 - Do not use C++.
 It is the worst programming language of all time: https://youtu.be/7fGB-hjc2Gc?si=6qM7eUBS5t8fV-Np